 As a professional nail tech, you can determine what the nail is telling you by examining where and how the nail is lifting.
 Once you look at the evidence, you can see if the cause of the lifting is due to errors in prepping, application, or filing.
 Shari Finger, owner of Finger’s Nail Studio in W. Dundee, Ill., advises going through “a mental checklist of possible causes and solutions.”
-Once the cause has been determined, you can take steps to correct the offense.
+Once the cause has been determined, you can take steps to correct the offense and prevent your acrylic nail applications from lifting.

 Lifting Caused During the Prepping Process